mitrot/syncnet_v5/README.md

 This is where SyncNet shines.
 To test the system's resilience:

-1. Connect at least two clients (e.g., "Tom" and "Lena").
+1. Connect at least two clients (e.g., "Aida" and "Bengü").
 Have them join the same room.
 2. In the terminal where Docker Compose is running, find the current leader (initially `server3`).
 3. Kill the leader container by pressing `Ctrl+C` in the Docker terminal, or by running `docker-compose stop server3`.
 4.  **Observe the server logs**: You will see the other servers detect the failure and elect a new leader (`server2`).